Books for Jewish American Heritage Month

 It is both lucid and profound, cutting through issues where others only obfuscate.
 The one to read.

-—Maggie McDonald, New Scientist—In honor of Arab American Heritage Month in April, we are sharing books by Arab and Arab American authors that share their culture, history, and personal lives.
+—Maggie McDonald, New Scientist—In celebration of Jewish American Heritage Month in May, we are sharing books by authors who share their individual stories, experiences, and lives.
+Find our full collection of books here.